CCurl/fcc/README.md

-# FCC Documentation
+# FCC Documentation (Forth Compiler written in C)

-## Overview

-**FCC (Forth Compiler)** is a minimal and pedagogical Forth compiler written in a single C file that generates assembly code for the FASM assembler.
+FCC is a minimal and pedagogical Forth compiler written in a single C file that generates assembly code for the FASM assembler.
 It supports a Forth-like syntax and serves as both a learning tool for compiler construction and a functional compiler for programs.

 ## File Structure